How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

 Wait, are YOU serious?

-Yes, I've heard content is king since I started online marketing, and even experienced its power on my first blog, but it didn't register at the time.
+Yes, I've heard content is king since I started online marketing, and even experienced its power on my first blog, but it didn't register with me at the time.
 In fact, my first cooking blog was getting hits from Google in less than a month because of the recipes I was putting out, and I didn't use any proper SEO optimizations, my permalink was random numbers.

 Pro SEO Tip: URL is the most important place to have your keyword.
 For example: yourawesomedomain.com/you-keyword-here-baby